donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cyberduck.rst

 Transferring Data
 -----------------

-After your login, you will see four directories: one for each organizational unit of the Donders Institute.
+After your login, you will see four directories: one for each organizational unit of the Radboud University.

 .. figure:: images/cd7.png